Our History

 At this initial meeting it was decided that a national creche society would indeed be a viable concept.
 The group accepted the written organizational goals suggested by Jim Govan, who was unable to attend the meeting.
 A Steering Committee, headed by Jim Govan, was appointed to work out the details of founding Friends of the Crèche.

-In August of the year 2000, sixteen FOTC charter members gathered for the follow-up organizational meeting at the University of Dayton, Ohio, site of one of the largest Christmas manger collections in the United States.
+In August of the year 2000, sixteen FOTC charter members gathered for a follow-up organizational meeting at the University of Dayton, Ohio, site of one of the largest Christmas manger collections in the United States.
 Present at the Dayton meeting were Rita and Bud Bocher, Jay Bullock, Julie and David Colflesh, Judy and Bob Davis, Jim Govan, Mary and Frank Herzel, Brother Bob Reinke, Mary Jo Riegel, Rev. Johann Roten, Michael Whalen, Marjorie Yefchak, and Holly Zenger.
 A By-Laws Committee was set up, a Board of Directors was established, and the election of officers was held.
 Length of terms on the first Board of Directors was established by lot.

 In October of the year 2000, a delegation from FOTC attended the International Congress in Pamplona, Spain.
 Judy Davis, FOTC Vice President, officially represented our organization at various convention ceremonies and events.